Best AI Tools for Data Analysis in 2026: 10 Tools Ranked by Use Case

 Non-technical users (marketers, managers, executives):

-• Best fit: Anomaly AI, ChatGPT, Looker Studio
+• Best fit: Anomaly AI, ChatGPT, Data Studio (formerly Looker Studio)

 • Why: Natural language interfaces, no SQL required